abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Sets and types
 ===

-Most books about category theory (and mathematics in general) begin with sets, simply because *sets are simple to understand*, at least when we are operating on the conceptual level that is customary for introductory materials --- when we draw a circle around a few things, everyone knows what we are talking about.
-So, it is tempting to think that we can use sets to represent everything we want.
-But, as we will see shortly, this view is somewhat *naive*.
+Most books about category theory (and mathematics in general) begin with sets.
+The reason for this is simply because *sets are simple to understand*, at least when we are operating on the conceptual level that is customary for introductory materials --- when we draw a circle around a few things, everyone knows what we are talking about.

-Type theory and set theory are related conceptually.

 Russell's paradox
 ---

 Type theory and set theory are also related historically, the first version of type theory was developed by Bertrand Russell in response to a paradox that he found in the first version of set theory (usually called *naive* set theory).
-This paradox is called "Russel's paradox.
+This paradox is called *Russel's paradox*.

 Russel's paradox arises due to the very same characteristics of set theory that makes it so simple - the idea that everything is a set that contains other sets.
 The core of the paradox, is that (unlike a type), a set can contain itself.